Old Sarum Primary School

 Writing at Old Sarum Primary

-Vision
+Intent – Vision

 We are ambitious for all our children and strive to ensure that we provide them all with the skills needed for them to become successful writers; that they enjoy writing and view themselves as effective, competent writers whilst appreciating our rich and varied literary heritage.
 We aim that all children should possess a strong command of the spoken and written language.

-Children are guided through 3 stages to scaffold independent writing following relevant grammar and skills progression for their
+Children are guided through 3 stages to scaffold independent writing following relevant grammar and skills progression for their stage.

-Stage 1: imitation
+Stage 1: imitation/text analysis

 Stage 2: shared write